Tell us if this sounds familiar.

-Check out how our founder, Keri Glassman sets herself up for sleep success here!
+Check out how NL founder Keri Glassman sets herself up for sleep success here!

 Try Progressive Relaxation

-Dr. Thanuja Hamilton, medical director at Jefferson University Hospital Sleep Lab, recommends Progressive Relaxation for those “middle of the night” wakeups.
+Dr. Thanuja Hamilton recommends progressive relaxation for those middle-of-the-night wake-ups.
 The process involves actively relaxing each body part from head to toe by tensing it up and then relaxing while breathing out.
-“You end up taking your body to an even more relaxed state than it was at rest,” she explains.
+“You end up taking your body to an even more relaxed state than it was at rest,” explains Dr. Hamilton, who is medical director at Jefferson University Hospital Sleep Lab.
 “The hope is that you can distract yourself while relaxing.
 The goal is that you fall back asleep before getting to your toes.”

 Avoid the Temptation to Reach for Your Phone

-Limiting exposure to blue light will help your body fall asleep, naturally.
-“Before bed, download your favorite meditation (we recommend MindTravel meditations) and add them to your Amazon playlist,” says Murray Hidary.
-“This way, all you have to do is say ‘Alexa, play MindTravel Sleep’, and you’ll be able to relax without picking up your gadget”.
+Limiting exposure to blue light will help your body fall asleep naturally.
+“Before bed, download your favorite meditation (we recommend MindTravel meditations) and add them to your Amazon playlist,” says Murray Hidary, the mastermind behind MindTravel.
+“This way, all you have to do is say, ‘Alexa, play MindTravel Sleep’ and you’ll be able to relax without picking up your gadget.”

 Focus on Your Breath

-Meditation is a great way to help to calm your mind.
+Meditation is a great way to help calm your mind.
 But, if you have a partner, you may not want to play a guided meditation and wake them up.
-Hidary recommends a simple box breath technique that you can do completely silent.
-You breathe in for four counts, hold it for four counts, exhale for four counts, and hold for four counts, etc. “Meditation is simply bringing your focus to the present moment,” he explains.
-“Any time your brain wants to put its attention on the sleep you’re not getting, the things you forgot to do today, or worse…work, put your focus back on your breath.”
+Hidary recommends a simple box breath technique that you can do in silence.
+You breathe in for four counts, hold it for four counts, exhale for four counts, and hold for four counts, etc. “Meditation is simply bringing your focus to the present moment,” he says.
+“Any time your brain wants to put its attention on the sleep you’re not getting, the things you forgot to do today, or worse … work, put your focus back on your breath.”
 If you really need that guidance, headphones can help.

-Leadley also points out that If after 15 minutes you’re still awake, get out of bed and read under a dim light until you feel sleepy, and then return to bed.
+If after 15 minutes you’re still awake, Leadley suggests that you get out of bed and read under a dim light until you feel sleepy, and then return to bed.

 Don’t Beat Yourself Up About Not Sleeping

 Yup, you read that right.
 More than one of our experts recommended having sex before going to bed.
-The hormones that are released when you climax, boosts oxytocin (the hormone that makes you feel closer to your partner) and lowers your cortisol (stress-related hormone) levels.
-So, you’ll be feeling happy and relaxed which are two great helpers in igniting sound sleep.
+The hormones that are released when you climax boost oxytocin (the hormone that makes you feel closer to your partner) and lowers your cortisol (stress-related hormone) levels.
+So, you’ll be feeling happy and relaxed, which are two great helpers in igniting sound sleep.